 </ img>

-Campfire Audio IO uses a configuration withtwo reinforcing radiators: one enlarged for reproduction of low frequencies and the second for medium and high frequencies plus a tuned acoustic chamber Tuned Acoustic Expansion Chamber (T.A.E.C.).
+Campfire Audio IO uses a configuration withtwo armature drivers: one of increased size for reproducing low frequencies and the second for mid and high frequencies, plus a specially tuned acoustic chamber called the Tuned Acoustic Expansion Chamber (T.A.E.C.).
 The body is made of anodized aluminum, the sound guides are made of stainless steel, and the MMCX connectors are beryllium-copper insulated.
-The cable, as you might have guessed, is removable, and the MMCX connector will allow you to easily replace it in case of a breakdown, or use a balanced if you want.
+The cable, as you might have guessed, is removable, and the MMCX connector allows you to easily replace it if it breaks, or use a balanced one if you wish.

 </ img>